ldellisola/ITBA/BIE-AAG/08 - Pushdown Automata.md

 - $\delta(q,a,A) \larr \{(a,\alpha) :(A\rarr a\alpha) \in P\}$   $\forall A \in N$
 - $\delta(q,a,a) \larr \{(q,\epsilon)\}$   $\forall a \in \Sigma$

+### Accepting a String

+A DPDA accepts a string when it reaches the end of a string and is:

+- One of the final states.
+- It is an arbitrary state but the pushdown store is empty.